Best Water Filter Pitchers 2026: Only Certified Picks

 Which pitcher filter is best for lead removal?

 ZeroWater.
-Its 5-stage ion exchange process produces the strongest lead reduction of any pitcher here, backed by NSF 53 certification.
-Ion exchange targets dissolved ionic lead — the form that leaches from pipes — more effectively than the activated carbon in PUR Plus or Brita Longlast+.
-Both of those carry NSF 53 as well, but the mechanism is less thorough for ionic heavy metals.
+Its 5-stage ion exchange process produces the strongest lead reduction of any pitcher here, backed by IAPMO certification to NSF/ANSI 53.
+Ion exchange targets dissolved ionic lead — the form that leaches from pipes — more effectively than the activated carbon in PUR Plus.
+If you want a certified lead claim for far less money, the Brita Elite/OB06 is NSF-certified to NSF/ANSI 53 for lead (and IAPMO-certified for PFOA/PFOS) and runs about $10-$15 per filter.
+PUR Plus is also certified for lead (WQA, NSF/ANSI 53), but its carbon mechanism is less thorough for ionic heavy metals.

 Is ZeroWater worth the high replacement filter cost?

 If your water has PFAS or lead, yes.
-ZeroWater is the cheapest NSF 53 (PFAS)-certified pitcher you can buy.
-If your water is safe and you just want better taste, no — the short filter life makes Brita Longlast+ a better value for that use case.
+ZeroWater is the cheapest pitcher here that’s certified (by IAPMO, to NSF/ANSI 53) for both lead and PFOA/PFOS.
+If your water is safe and you just want better taste, no — the short filter life makes PUR Plus a better value for that use case.
 Check the EWG Tap Water Database for your zip code before deciding.

 What’s the difference between NSF 42 and NSF 53?

 NSF 42 covers aesthetics — chlorine taste and odor.
 NSF 53 covers health-effect contaminants — lead, VOCs, cysts, and PFAS (PFOA and PFOS), which was previously covered under the separate P473 protocol (incorporated into NSF 53 in 2019).
-You want NSF 53 with PFAS coverage for a pitcher that addresses real health concerns.
-ZeroWater and Epic Pure carry NSF 53 including PFAS.
-Brita has 42 and 53 for lead but not for PFAS.
+You want certification to NSF/ANSI 53 with PFAS coverage for a pitcher that addresses real health concerns.
+Among the picks here, ZeroWater is certified to NSF/ANSI 53 for lead and PFOA/PFOS (via IAPMO), and the Brita Elite/OB06 is certified to NSF/ANSI 53 for lead (NSF International) and PFOA/PFOS (IAPMO) — though the Brita’s certified PFAS scope is those two compounds, not total PFAS.
+Epic Pure publishes strong PFAS lab data but is not certified for PFAS — its NSF certification is for materials only (Standard 42).

 Does filtered pitcher water remove fluoride?